TomSssM/MyCodewars/task-archieve/extra-documentation.md

 Variations are different perhaps somewhat not obvious ways that a Task Type can be applied.
 For example if we look at the Task Type which entails using two pointers to iterate an array (and thus solve the task) then the 2 possible Variations of the Two Pointers One Array Task Type are going to be: first a Variation where the first pointer moves from start to end and the second pointer moves from end to start and the second Variation is going to be where both of the two pointers move in the same direction

 If any given task can be solved using the same Variation of the Task Type as we have already encounterd then such a task will not be found on the main menu page where we see tasks grouped by Task Type though such a task can be found in the "Similar Tasks" spoiler of the task that it is derived from or on the front page where you can find a list of tasks in the chronological order.
-Feel free to solve as many "Similar Tasks" as you wish after learning a certain Task Type (or its Variation) to get a solid grasp on the newly learnt concept
+Feel free to solve as many "Similar Tasks" as you wish after learning a certain Task Type (or its Variation) to get a solid grasp of the newly learnt concept

 Therefore the structure of the main menu page where we see tasks grouped by Task Type can be represented as: